 How the Program Works

-| Apply Submit a short application to host a ConnectTech class and join CDE’s Community Training Team — a network of organizations advancing digital opportunity together. |
+Submit an application to host a ConnectTech and/or ConnectTech+ program and join a network of organizations advancing digital opportunity together.

-| Recruit Learners Use CDE’s customizable outreach toolkit — flyers, social posts, and email templates — to fill your class with community members. |
+Use CDE’s customizable outreach toolkit — flyers, social posts, and email templates — to fill your class with community members.

-| Celebrate Completions Learners who successfully complete two Northstar Digital Literacy assessments earn a laptop to keep — a milestone that connects learning to earning. |
+Learners who successfully complete two (ConnectTech) or three (ConnectTech+) Northstar Digital Literacy assessments earn a laptop to keep — a milestone that connects learning to work, life, and health.

-Partner Roles + CDE Support
+Partner Roles and CDE Support

 When you join ConnectTech, you’re never doing it alone.
 CDE walks alongside your team from setup to celebration.

-- Designate a site coordinator or liaison
+- Designate a site coordinator or facilitator assistant and participate in program sessions

-- Recruit and enroll community members
+- Recruit and enroll eligible community members

 - Provide a safe, connected learning space

-CDE Provides:
+CDE Provides

 - A dedicated Digital Navigator for facilitation or co-support